sourcegraph/handbook/content/ops/tech-ops/Okta.md

 #### Current implementation status

-Tech Ops is currently building out the integration with BambooHR as the source of truth for identity.
-Once this is active we will begin rolling out access to applications through Okta one by one, starting with Docusign, Google Workspace, and Slack.
-Because Google and Slack will impact every single Sourcegraph teammate we ask that you activate your account ASAP.

 Please see our [Okta Project Plan] (https://docs.google.com/spreadsheets/d/1T7PUK4J94KgkW18cyjCBQZEkmVhFSDigRC8nuMV2EGU/edit?usp=sharing) for relevant timelines on app-specific and team-specific Okta integrations.

 You should have received an activation email, if you haven’t please let #it-tech-ops know and we can resend the invite.